Boeing–Embraer joint venture: Termination

 Boeing terminated the planned joint ventures on April 24, 2020, saying that Embraer did not satisfy the conditions established in their agreement.
 Industry analysts said that the $4.2 billion deal became unbalanced as Embraer's market value fell to less than $1.1 billion as air travel demand dropped as a result of the impact of the 2019–20 coronavirus pandemic on aviation.
 Industry analysts speculated that Boeing may have also cancelled the deal because it had recently been awarded a U.S. government pandemic relief loan, and wanted to avoid making the impression that funds intended to support U.S. jobs were instead used to secure a deal with a Brazilian firm.

 Embraer has rejected Boeing's reasons for the termination of the deal and said the company "has manufactured false claims as a pretext to seek to avoid its commitments" because of its financial condition after the 737 MAX groundings and "other business and reputational problems."
 Embraer threatened to pursue "all remedies against Boeing for the damages incurred."
 The agreement had a termination fee of $75 million according to a copy of the merger agreement filed to U.S. authorities.
 Industry analysts also believe that Embraer may file suit to recover the $100–120 million it spent separating its commercial and military units, and claim lost business opportunities as orders for new jets were slow while customers were waiting for the deal to close.

 Despite the termination of the two joint ventures, the agreement relating to marketing of the C-390 military aircraft remains, though analysts say the prospects of international sales facilitated by Boeing have diminished.

 Asian alternative

 Hamilton Mourão, Vice President of Brazil, proposed an alternative partnership with China.

-Teal Group aerospace analyst Richard Aboulafia is doubtful the partnership could work, while Ascend global consultancy reckons going with China could get Embraer's foot in the door.
+Teal Group aerospace analyst Richard Aboulafia was doubtful the partnership could work, while Ascend global consultancy reckons going with China could get Embraer's foot in the door.

+Arbitration

+In September 2024, the companies reached an agreement ("collar agreement") of 150 million dollars (around 825 million reais) for Boeing's decision to withdraw from negotiations in 2020.
+Boeing confirmed that an agreement had been reached, without mentioning the amount to be paid.
+As this is an arbitration agreement, there is no provision for the parties to appeal the decision.
+Analysts at JPMorgan said that the amount was below expectations, noting that the forecast was for a settlement of between 300 million and 400 million dollars.